-When you’re having a good time in the garden, it’s natural to want to share the fun with your pets.
+It’s natural to want to share your gardening fun with your pets.
 Unfortunately, there are a lot of common garden plants that are poisonous to cats and dogs.
 If you have any of the following plants, vegetables or herbs growing in your garden, keep an eye on your pets when they’re out there with you, especially if they’re young—puppies and kittens (just like babies) love to put things in their mouths that they shouldn’t!

 Common Garden Plants That Are Poisonous to Cats and Dogs

 The most common garden plant that is poisonous to cats and dogs is the tomato plant (Lycopersicon spp).
 Grown in practically every vegetable garden around, tomato plants are surprisingly toxic and can cause a shockingly long list of pet health issues (like severe gastrointestinal upset, weakness, slow heart rate and diarrhea).
 Signs of ingestion include hypersalivation, loss of appetite, confusion, behavioral changes and dilated pupils.
 And, although ripe tomatoes are rarely toxic to pets, plant material is.
 Note that just because tomato plants are toxic to pets doesn’t mean you can’t grow them, however, especially since tomatoes are one of the garden vegetables you can grow vertically (okay, fine, fruit!).

 Another common garden plant that is toxic to pets is rhubarb (Rheum rhaponticum).
 Rhubarb is so toxic to cats and dogs, in fact, that it can cause kidney failure, tremors and coma (although rarely death) if consumed in adequate amounts.
 Luckily, rhubarb stalks are safe but the leaves (which are bitter and unappetizing) are not, so pets rarely eat them in toxic quantities.